pierreguillot/Camomile/README.md

 The Camomile plugins are a set of meta plugins.
 They are not directly usable in a DAW but can be used to generate new plugins.

-### Fast & Easy Approach
+### Examples
+The package contains a set of examples in the folders *Effects* and *Instruments*.
 If you want to generate all the examples, you can run
 ```
 ./Generate.sh
 ```